-For some time, I responded badly to viewers who saw something in my abstracts that I didn’t intend.
+For some time, I responded badly to viewers who saw something in my abstracts that I hadn’t intended.
 Those paintings were known to them as “the one with Donald Duck up in the corner” or the “bathtub one,” which could get me kind of cranky.
-Despite my painting over the offensive found-realism, the paintings remained memorable for what had been identified.
-Rrrrrrr.
+Despite my painting over the offensive found-realism, the paintings remained memorable for what had been discovered.
+GRrrrrrr.

 With more time painting, I’m appreciating these discoveries more.
 That squinting, guileless search for what might be there is a natural response to the hide and seek game of abstraction.
 Hopefully, the time between “What’s this about?” and “Oh, there’s a caterpillar!” will offer the exact thing I want: eyes on the work, travelling over the surface.
 It’s unfair to evaluate the response as fit or unfit when I have requested that they look at my canvases.